Field theory of monitored, interacting fermion dynamics with charge conservation: Derivation from Keldysh microscopics

 where $\gamma \equiv (2/\lambda) (\Lambda/2\pi)$ is the decay rate for the fermions induced by the measurements and $\Lambda$ is a hard momentum cutoff.
 Here, $\hat{1}_R$ is the identity matrix in the replica indices and $\hat{1}_2$ is the identity matrix in the basis of left- and right-movers.
 This saddle preserves the causal structure of the fermion Green's functions, but corresponds formally to ``infinite temperature:'' the Keldysh fermion Green's function $G^K$ vanishes at half-filling [cf.\ Eq.~(\ref{eq:G0LO})], consistent with a vanishing distribution function $F(\omega) = 0$.
 [In equilibrium at temperature $T$, $F(\omega) = \tanh(\omega/2 T) = 1 - 2 \, f(\omega)$, where $f(\omega)$ is the Fermi-Dirac function.]
 A similar form of the saddle-point in Eq.~(\ref{eq:qSP}) is found away from half-filling, with a nonzero but frequency-independent $F$ determined by the total particle density.
-We work out the half-filled case here, but the conclusions are identical for any filling away from the band edges.
-Measurement-induced ``heating'' for a generic quantum trajectory produces a steady state with a featureless average level occupation number \cite{Mirlin23}, irrespective of the entanglement properties (area vs.\ volume law).
+We work out the half-filled case here; deviations from half-filling are considered in Appendix \ref{app:ahf}.
+Measurement-induced ``heating'' for a generic quantum trajectory produces a steady state with a featureless average level occupation number, irrespective of the entanglement properties (area vs.\ volume law)---see Sec.~\ref{sec:MIH}.

 In the LO basis, the U($R$) $\times$ U($R)$ fluctuations around the saddle point can be expressed using the decomposition:

 where $\hxc$ is a replica-space U($R$) matrix field with saddle-point $\hxc_\spp = \hat{1}_R$.
 In Eq.~(\ref{QDecomp}), we restrict to fluctuations diagonal in the left- and right-mover basis, and drop the $\hat{1}_2$ factor to lighten the notation.
 Translating this equation from the LO basis to the one for $T$- and $\bar{T}$-ordered fermion fields, Eq.~(\ref{QDecomp}) becomes